ShadowNode/shadownode.github.io/content/home/guides/launchers/gdlauncher.md

 ## GDLauncher

 GDLauncher is a Minecraft launcher.
 It can be used to launch vanilla Minecraft, custom modpacks, or regular modpacks.
 This launcher is one of our recommended options for installing modpacks and managing mods.
-GDLauncher works on all major platforms - Windows, Linux and Mac OS.
+GDLauncher works on all major platforms - Windows, Linux and macOS.

 ### How to Install
 1. Head to [GDevs](https://gdevs.io) and select which software is most appropriate for you.
 Typically you want to click the "Download Now!" button.